Why must an adjudicative tribunal or cluster have an ethics plan?

 - the code of conduct that forms part of the member accountability framework.

-The practices and procedures must include an annual notice for members containing information about both of the foregoing.
+The practices and procedures must include an annual notice for members containing information about both of the above.

 Is annual notice containing information sufficient for an ethics plan?